verge-io/docs/docs/product-guide/UI-Overview.md

-# Navigating the VeregOS User Interface
+# Navigating the VergeOS User Interface

-This page provides general information about the VeregOS User Interface (UI).
+This page provides general information about the VergeOS User Interface (UI).
 Detailed information about performing specific actions in the software can be found in the content sections of the Help.

 <br>
 <br>

 ### The Main Dashboard

-The home screen of the VeregOS UI is the Main Dashboard for your VeregOS Cloud.
+The home screen of the VergeOS UI is the Main Dashboard for your VergeOS Cloud.
 It provides overall system information, including:

-  *   **Top-level, statistical information for the VeregOS Cloud**
+  *   **Top-level, statistical information for the VergeOS Cloud**
   *   **Main system logs**
   *   **Left Navigation menu to access subsections of the application**
   *   **Quick links within the Dashboard section to drill down to subsections**